Skip to content

 Why do some bug and tar removers say DANGER and others say WARNING?

 The signal word is a translation of the SDS hazard codes, and a DANGER label is not always the same risk.
 For the Mothers Speed Foaming and the Meguiar's Heavy Duty aerosols, the DANGER signal word is driven only by physical hazards from the pressurized can (H222 extremely flammable aerosol and H229 pressurized container), and the Meguiar's mixture carries no health-tier H-codes at all.
-For the Stoner Tarminator, the DANGER reflects the chemistry itself: H351 (suspected carcinogen) and H361 (suspected reproductive toxin).
+The Stoner Tarminator also reads DANGER, and like those aerosols that word comes from its flammable-aerosol classification (H222), not from its health codes; what sets it apart is that its SDS stacks on severe health hazards the milder foams lack, H351 (suspected carcinogen) and H361 (suspected reproductive toxin), which crater its health score even though a Category 2 health code does not by itself trigger the DANGER signal word.
 A WARNING product is not automatically milder either, since the Turtle Wax T-520A is labeled WARNING yet its SDS still classifies H351 and H336 (drowsiness or dizziness), which a shopper reading the front of the bottle would not see.
 We score health from these SDS codes, not from the front-label signal word.

 Are bug and tar removers safe to breathe or use in a closed garage?